Zoe Welch

 Biography

-I consider both Madison, WI and Williamsburg, VA my hometowns, and subsequently have an enduring love for both cheese curds and collard greens.
+I have two hometowns -- Madison, WI and Williamsburg, VA-- and subsequently have an enduring love for both cheese curds and collard greens.
 I received my B.A. from The College of William and Mary, where I double majored in Anthropology and Environmental Studies and had a wonderful time participating in the Student Environmental Action Coalition’s Sustainable Agriculture working group, campus radio (WCWM 90.9FM), and Women’s Rugby.
-Since graduating, I have gained valuable experience working for a Tidewater region environmental nonprofit, as well as working as a research technician and manager for a molecular and developmental biology lab.
-These experiences helped crystallize my interests in examining human-environment interactions as a career, with special focus upon understanding how anthropogenic stressors create effects from the organismal level to that of biogeochemical cycling.
-I recently obtained my M.S. in Marine Science from UCSB, where I researched environmental microbiology under the guidance of Dr. Patricia Holden.
-I am very much looking forward to being a part of the 2016 Ecology, Evolution, and Marine Biology (EEMB) cohort, and starting my doctoral research in Dr. Iglesias-Rodriguez’s lab.
+After graduation, I gained valuable experience volunteering for a Tidewater region environmental nonprofit, as well as working as a research technician and manager for a molecular and developmental biology lab.
+I obtained my M.S. in Marine Science from UCSB in 2016, where I researched environmental microbiology and nanomaterial-based toxicology.
+Together, these experiences helped crystallize my interest in examining human-environment interactions as a career, with special focus upon understanding how anthropogenic stressors influence population health, ecological resilience, and biogeochemical cycling.
+In addition to my marine-based dissertation work which includes collaboration with and support from the Santa Barbara Coastal Long Term Ecological Research (SBC LTER) group (https://sbclter.msi.ucsb.edu/) and a partnership between The Nature Conservancy (TNC) and the National Center for Ecological Analysis and Synthesis (NCEAS) (https://www.nceas.ucsb.edu/), I am also a member of The California Grizzly Research Network (https://www.calgrizzly.com/home-1).
 In my free time, I enjoy running, reading, and roller derby.

 Research Area